 To find people with similar stories, try following social media accounts that cover topics related to autism spectrum disorder (the #ActuallyAutistic hashtag is a great place to start).
 Alternatively, take some time to read articles where adults with ASD share their experiences.
 Not everyone with autism fits the stereotype, and finding people with similar experiences can make all the difference in your journey.

 With so many different treatment options for ASD, figuring out which approach is right for you can feel overwhelming.
 It might be tempting to ignore your ASD symptoms, but professional mental health care can make your life so much brighter.

 Ultimately, no single ASD treatment works for everyone.
 Each person on the autism spectrum is unique, with different strengths and mental health needs.
 You deserve a treatment plan that works for you—and your treatment should be customized according to your personal preferences and needs.

 At Charlie Health, we offer high-quality mental health treatment for adolescents, young adults, and their family members.
-Our virtual intensive outpatient program (IOP) combines customized individual psychotherapy, group therapy, family therapy, and medication management if needed.
+Our virtual intensive outpatient program (IOP) combines customized individual psychotherapy, supported groups, and family therapy.

 No matter where you are in your mental health journey, our compassionate mental health professionals are here to answer your questions, explore your treatment options, and help you build strategies to prioritize your mental health.
 Reach out now.